Fresh Milled Flour Bread Recipe (Perfect Sandwich Loaf!)

 Now, I have been successfully making white bread like a pro for many years.
 But I quickly discovered that working with fresh milled whole wheat is a different ballgame.

 Whole wheat flour is thirsty, first of all.
-It needs moisture, and time to hydrate.
+Actually, it’s more that is slow to absorb moisture.

 It takes more yeast to rise whole wheat, and way more kneading, in my experience.